Brianwanzama/MSc-Project-on-Measles-Modelling-in-West-Bengal/README.md

 - CUDA GPU required for Stages 6 and 7
 - Tested on NVIDIA RTX A5000 (24 GB VRAM)
 - Stages 6 and 7 each take approximately 5 days on a single GPU

 ---

-## Important Notes

-**Two susceptible reconstructions.** The TSIR model uses the raw tsiR output (S̄ = 132,952 for South Twenty-Four Parganas).
-The PINN feature file uses a separately preprocessed susceptible series (S̄ = 240,617). β_eq = N/S̄ = 35.07 is computed from the PINN feature file since the gradient instability analysis concerns PINN training dynamics.

-**Constrained TSIR-PINN ceiling.** The constrained TSIR-PINN runs producing RMSE = 52.3 used BETA_MAX = 31.6 — 10.5% below the correct β_eq = 35.07.
-This is a documented limitation; the ceiling should be set to β_eq for correct operation.

-**Counterfactual uncertainty.** The progressive uncertainty analysis for the counterfactual estimates was not run.
-Results reported are point estimates from the TSIR V1V2 reconstruction.

-**Single district for PINN analysis.** PINN results are for South Twenty-Four Parganas only.
-Generalisability across the S̄/Ī range of West Bengal districts is an open question.

----

-## Limitations

-1. PINN analysis covers a single district — generalisability untested
-2. The association between S_latent's seasonal structure and NaivePINN's accuracy is demonstrated (r = 0.51); causation requires a progressive-relaxation experiment not run here
-3. Constrained TSIR-PINN ceiling set below β_eq — RMSE 52.3 partly reflects misconfiguration
-4. Counterfactual estimates are point estimates — uncertainty bounds not computed

----